Originally published in icrunchdata at https://icrunchdata.com/3-reasons-why-modern-data-management-outperforms-crm/

 Modern data management helps construct a Customer 360 that delivers the desired business value and operational excellence.
 Going beyond a typical MDM solution and available as platform as a service, modern data management solutions eliminate the complexity and help build industry – and role-specific contextual data-driven applications.

 Designed to consolidate data from all internal and external sources, applications built on modern data management platforms support an infinite number of attributes and help uncover relationships between people, products and places.
-They provide a single source of truth of information across all the operational applications and channels needed to support a customer’s journey and deliver a great experience throughout the journey.
+They provide a single source of truth of information across all of the operational applications and channels needed to support a customer’s journey and deliver a great experience throughout the journey.